DeMarcoLab/openfibsem-docs/docs/openfibsem/getting_started.md

 | TFS - Helios      | 4.0 mm       | 16.5 mm    |
 | TFS - Aquilos | 7.0 mm        | 16.5 mm    |
 | TESCAN - Amber |          |               |

+#### Thermo Fisher Microscopes

+If you are using a Thermo Fisher FIBSEM, I would recommend loading our application files; autolamella and cryo_Pt_dep.
+You don't have to use them, but you may need to setup application files to work with our milling conventions.

+They are found in fibsem/external/application_files.
+You can load them using xTUI.

 #### System Fingerprint